Mexican nationality law: Loss of nationality and loss of citizenship

 Mexican nationals can give up their nationality for the purpose of acquiring another nationality.

 Multiple nationality

 The Mexican nationality law acknowledges that a Mexican by birth may possess another nationality.
-If that is the case, however, such an individual must always enter and leave the country as a Mexican (by presenting a Mexican proof of citizenship).
+If that is the case, however, such an individual must always enter and leave the country as a Mexican (by presenting a Mexican proof of nationality).
 The law also established that regardless of possession of another nationality, an individual will always be considered a Mexican national and cannot claim protection from a foreign country in certain cases: